 The academy will follow recommended exclusion periods outlined by Public Health England, summarised in appendix 4.

-In the event of an epidemic/pandemic, we will follow advice from Public Health England about the appropriate course of action and measures will be outlined in an additional risk assessment.
+In the event of an epidemic/pandemic, we will follow advice from Public Health England about the appropriate course of action.

 15.9 Pupils with allergies